 Restore from an iTunes backup

-If the person used a Mac or PC and connected their iPhone to it, you can use this method if you have access to and can get into that computer.
-Plug the iPhone into the computer with a USB-to-Lightning or USB-to-30-pin cable and open iTunes.
-You can restore the iPhone from an unencrypted backup (or an encrypted one, if you know the password), or create a new unencrypted backup and restore from that.
+If the person used a Mac or PC to back up their iPhone, you can use this method if you have access to and can get into that computer.
+As with the iCloud method, you'll still need to plug the iPhone into the computer cable, open iTunes/Finder, and put the iPhone into Recovery Mode in order to erase it.

 As with an iCloud backup, restoring from an iTunes backup will restore the content of the iPhone, but not its passcode.
 Note that you won't be able to use this method with a Mac or PC that the person didn't use, as you'd need the iPhone's passcode in order to allow it to trust the computer and send data back and forth.

-The flip side of this is that, once a person is gone, it can be difficult to access things like photos and other treasured memories if they didn't share their Apple ID or device passwords with you before they died.
-This is particularly common in cases where someone has passed on suddenly.
+The flip side of this is that, once a person is gone, it can be difficult to access things like contacts, important documents, photos, and other treasured memories if they didn't share their Apple ID or device passcode with you before they died.
+This is particularly common in cases where someone has passed away suddenly.